School of Design

 Syracuse, NY 13202

-Nyboer has served as a lecturer at the University of Minnesota College of Design, and lecturer II at the University of New Mexico School of Architecture + Planning.
-She has also developed and taught both online and hybrid design courses, including an active international MOOC for Creative Problem Solving via Coursera.
+Nyboer is an active instructional contributor to the international MOOC for Creative Problem Solving via Coursera.
+Her instructional dossier also includes teaching at the University of Minnesota College of Design and at the University of New Mexico School of Architecture + Planning.
 Before committing to academia full time, she served as an independent design consultant for various private and corporate clients and worked for several architectural design firms.

 - Ph.D., University of Minnesota